yunojuno/django-utm-tracker/README.md

 twclid | Identifies a Twitter Ad click, is used for ad tracking. fbclid | Identifies a Facebook Ad click, is used for ad tracking.

+In addition to the fixed list above, you can also specify custom tags using the `UTM_TRACKER_CUSTOM_TAGS` setting.
+Any querystring params that match these tags are stashed in a JSONField called `custom_tags`.

 ## How it works

 The app works as a pair of middleware classes, that extract `utm_` values from any incoming request querystring, and then store those parameters against the request.user (if authenticated), or in the request.session (if not).

 The following shows this workflow (pseudocode - see `test_utm_and_lead_source` for a real example):

 ```python
 client = Client()